 And this means if you’re after a cheaper iPhone deal, but want an iPhone that is smaller than the current models but also has an OLED display, then iPhone X – it can now be had for just $438 via Amazon – is a very good-looking offer.
 I mean, it’s almost $200 cheaper than the current iPhone 11 and it has a better display and smaller overall stature.

-If you want a smaller iPhone in 2020 or beyond, you’re essentially out of luck – unless Apple releases the iPhone SE 2, of course.
+If you want a smaller iPhone in 2020 or beyond, you’re essentially out of luck – unless you go with the iPhone SE 2020, of course.
 This means that people who want smaller, more affordable iPhones have to get savvy.
 And often that means buying older iPhone flagships a couple of years after they’ve been released.
 You still get plenty of power and performance, just for a massively reduced price.

 Another option, if you miss TouchID and having a 4.7in display would be to get either the iPhone 7 Plus or the iPhone 8 Plus.
 Again, both of these phones are now available for less than $350 in most cases.
 And because the price of the iPhone X is now so low, you can technically buy the phone outright and then shop around for an awesome SIM-only deal which, in turn, will help lower monthly outgoings while running the phone.
 Why?
 Simple: you’re ONLY paying for data and calls.
 Not a phone.
 This is why SIM-only deals are a lot cheaper than phone + contract deals.